Ballacraine

-Ballacraine ([baləˈkʰɾɛːn], "McCrayne" or "Craine's farm"; archaic Ballagarraghan Beg) is located between the 7th and 8th milestones of the TT course, at the junction of the A1 Douglas to Peel and A3 Castletown to Ramsey primary roads in the parish of German in the Isle of Man.
+Ballacraine ([baləˈkʰɾɛːn], "McCrayne" or "Craine's farm"; archaic Ballagarraghan Beg) is a site on the Isle of Man TT course, located between the 7th and 8th milestones of the track.
+It is at the junction of the A1 Douglas to Peel and A3 Castletown to Ramsey primary roads in the parish of German.
 It is now at the east end of the ribbon development of St. John's village.
 At the junction is the former public house, the Ballacraine Inn, now a private residence.